Nitin-hackgramer/Innovexa/Frontend/README.md

-# TechNexus - Tech Community Website
+# Innovexa - Tech Community Website

 A responsive, modern one-page website for a tech freelance community.